WagdySamih/Todo-App/README.md

 and learn given time constraint.

 ## Task Requiremnts:
-- User should be able to list all objects in the platform.
+- User can list all objects in the platform.
 No login required.
-- User should be able to read a specific object in full detail.
+- User can read a specific object in full detail.
 No login required.
-- User should be able to search all objects using any of the fields in that object (title, body).
+- User can search all objects using any of the fields in that object (title, body).
 No login required.
-- User should be able to sign-up via email and password.
+- User can sign-up via email and password.
+- User can login via email and password.
-- User should be able to login.
+- User can login via Facebook.
 - Logged-in User should be able to create a todo.
 - Logged-in User should be able to edit his todos.
 - Logged-in User should be able to delete his todos.